webpav/codecov-umbrella/apps/worker/README.md

 That file is manually updated.
 We use semantic versioning.

-If you are unsure whether you need to change that version at a given moment, the answer is that you probaby don't then.
+If you are unsure whether you need to change that version at a given moment, the answer is that you probably don't then.
 We have multiple deploys on the same version, and only change it when we want to cut a version to enterprise.

 ## Upgrading Dependencies